Chime® is a financial technology company, not a bank. Banking services provided by The Bancorp Bank, N.A. or Stride Bank, N.A., Members FDIC.

 What's the difference between a W-2 and a W-4?

-A form W-2 is an official tax statement that employers fill out reporting wages paid to employees and the taxes that were withheld from them.
-An employer mails the W-2 to an employee at least eight weeks before the IRS tax deadline.
-The W-4 is a form filled out by the employee, not the employer.
+Form W-2 is an official tax statement that employers fill out reporting wages paid to employees and the taxes that were withheld from them.
+An employer mails the W-2 by January 31 for the preceding tax year.4 The W-4 is a form filled out by the employee, not the employer.
 The information influences the data in the annual W-2 report.

 Do W-4 forms need to be filled out every year?